It's time for the Second TV Tropes Halloween Avatar Contest! Details here

 - During his reign (1479 - 1425 BC), Pharaoh Thutmose III conquered Northern Africa and the Middle East from Niy in north Syria to the fourth waterfall of the Nile in Nubia, the largest extent ever covered by the Egyptian empire.

-- Cyrus The Great created the Persian Empire by conquering pretty much every other civilization in Southwest Asia, the Near East, and the Middle East, from Egypt to the Indus River.
+- Cyrus The Great created the Persian Empire by conquering pretty much every other civilization in Southwest Asia, the Near East, and the Middle East, from Anatolia to the Indus River.
 Furthermore, he was a savvy statesman able to give his empire a lasting stability by being generous to the conquered peoples enough to secure their loyalty.
-Darius, Cyrus's successor, added parts of Greece and even more of India to Cyrus's empire.
+Cambyses and Darius, Cyrus's successors, added Egypt, parts of Greece and even more of India to Cyrus's empire.

 - Attila the Hun carved out an empire that stretched from Germany to the Ural River and from the Danube to the Baltic Sea.